grumply/purehs.org/README.md

 # module.yaml
 name: <module name>
 description: |
-  A short description to use in page description. <160 character max>
+  A short description to use in page description. <160 character max; meta>
 excerpt: |
   A module excerpt in markdown to be shown in lists of modules.

-General descriptive information goes here; explain the purpose of the module and maybe what, in general, it exports.
+  General descriptive information: explain the purpose of the module and maybe what, in general, it exports.

+  Someone looking for documentation is looking for one of two things at this point:

+      * Is this the module for which I'm looking for documentation?
+      * What does this module do?

+  The first question is answered, simply, by the module name.
+The second question should be answered by the excerpt.
 ```

 ##### module.md